ISCPIF/python-gargantext/docs/overview/parser.md

 ## reference your parser script

-## add your script into gargantext/util/
+## add your parser script into folder gargantext/util/parser/
-here filename is Cern.py
+here my filename was Cern.py

 ##declare it into gargantext/util/parser/__init__.py
 from .Cern  import CernParser

-## add your parser script into gargantext/util/parser/

-At this step, you will be able to see your parser and add a file with the form it will send the job to toolchain
+At this step, you will be able to see your parser and add a file with the form but nothing will occur

-##
-parse_extract_indexhyperdata(corpus)
+## the good way to write the scrapper script

+Three main and only requirements:
+* your parser class should inherit from the base class _Parser()
+* your parser class must have a parse method that take a **filename** as input
+* you parser must structure and store data into **hyperdata_list** variable name to be properly indexed by toolchain

+# Adding a scrapper API to offer search option:
 * Add pop up question Do you have a corpus option search in /templates/pages/projects/project.html line 181

-adding

 # Some changes
 * adding accepted_formats in constants
-* adding check_file routine in Form check
+* adding check_file routine in Form check ==> but should inherit from utils/files.py
+that also have implmented the size upload limit check

 # Suggestion next step:

 * XML parser MARC21 UNIMARC ...
 * A project type is qualified by the first element add i.e: the first element determine the type of corpus of all the corpora within the project